pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.check/get_undocumented_functions.md

+Returns a list of modules that contain undocumented functions.

 ## Parameters

-- entry_functions - a list of functions categorized by module.
+- entry_functions - a list of tuples containing module information and their respective function ASTs.
-- file - the file in which the modules and functions are defined.
+- file - the file name where the functions are being analyzed.

 ## Description
- Iterates through the provided list of entry functions, checks for undocumented functions, and prints warnings if any are found.
+ Iterates over the entry functions and prints warnings for undocumented functions.

-## Returns
- a list of modules containing undocumented functions.